 And Yet It All Depends

-Further, the climate in which you live and the amount of space in your yard significantly influence the best type of surface or vegetation for your outdoor space.
+Many factors will influence what makes the most sense for your yard.
+The climate in which you live and the amount of space in your yard significantly influence the best type of surface or vegetation for your outdoor space.
 In a few parts of the country, grass can grow pretty well on its own, relying primarily on natural rainfall.
 Even in these areas, however, there are many better alternatives to pristine, manicured lawns, not the least of which is a lawn with a few natural weeds and wildflowers that’s free of fertilizers and automatic irrigation systems.

 What do you do with your lawn if you have one?
 Have you thought about its impact on the environment?